3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/node/intro-to-the-internet.md

 ### What the Internet Actually Looks Like:

 *The image below comes from the Chrome developer tools.
-Swedish!
 This is what an actual request looks like:*
 ![](https://i.imgur.com/TH3R9lv.png)

 Open Chrome dev tools, go to the network tab, refresh the page, and you can see all of the requests made for the content.
 You can see that there is a _lot_ more than just html and css.
 And if you click on one of those requests, you can then see the headers for it.